Toll Free: 877-992-8377

 Finalize seating chart.
 Buy materials for and make place cards, Give typed names to the calligrapher if you're using one.

 Give seating chart to caterer, location manager, or host.

 Get your final haircut.

-Pick up your tux and try it on.
-(Don't wait until the day of to do this!)
+Pick up your tuxedo and try it on.
+Don't wait until the day of the wedding to do this!

 Prepare your toasts or thanks to friends and family.

 If you're having a receiving line, determine the order you want everyone to stand in.

 Determine any wedding day assignments for members of the wedding party, and make lists/info sheets as needed.